Should I buy a house with Japanese knotweed?

 When it comes to fixing the problem, most insurance companies won’t pay the cost of having Japanese knotweed removed.
 This can cost tens of thousands of pounds.
 They may, however, compensate you for any damage that has been caused by the shrub, such as subsidence or damage to the building.

-It’s your responsibility to do everything you can to have it removed.
-You could be fined up to £5,000 or sentenced up to two years in prison if you incorrectly dispose of contaminated soil or plant material and risk spreading the weed further in public spaces.
+You do not legally have to remove Japanese knotweed from your land unless it’s causing a nuisance, but you can be prosecuted for causing it to spread into the wild.
 For example, if you try to dispose of the plant by leaving it on the side of the road.
 It is the homeowner’s legal responsibility to prevent Japanese knotweed from spreading and you could be sued if you don’t do so in the correct manner.
 It’s usually best to call in the professionals to remove it properly.